 Fast forward.
 Steven and I are back home, but we’ve just sold our house.
 We’ve also quit our jobs.
 And we’re off to explore the world for six months.
 That’s when we came up with the idea for Out Adventures, and in early 2009 it was born.

 We took a huge leap during a terrible time in the economy.
 It wasn’t easy, and it ultimately ended our relationship.
 But since then, the company (which is now my pride and joy) has become the world’s premiere provider of gay tours with the help of some extraordinary individuals, i.e., the Out Adventures team.

-Now that I’ve bared my soul, I’m so proud to launch our Antarctica Gay Expedition with Quark, the world leader in polar tourism.
+Now that I’ve bared my soul, I’m so proud to be planning our first Antarctica Gay Expedition with Quark, the world leader in polar tourism.
 In their 25 years of business, they’ve offered the first tourist transit of the Northeast Passage and the first circumnavigation of Antarctica for commercial passengers.
 Now, they’re about to launch our ship – the World Explorer.
 It’s the perfect marriage of expedition and luxury, and I can’t wait to celebrate our 10-year anniversary onboard with an adventurous group of LGBT friends.
-Please join me in January 2019, and check the 7th continent off your list, too.
+Please join me in December 2019, and check the 7th continent off your list, too.